vboussange/PhDthesis/draft/conclusion.md

       - The package aim at hosting any solver algorithms that break down the curse of dimensionality, and is currently receiving contributions to implement the DeepBSDE scheme \cite{Han2018}
       - The user interface respects standards from the SciML organisation, meaning that Julia users can easily adopt it.
       - It can solve intial conditions or terminal problems, with free or neumann boundary conditions
+      - landscape complexity is important in ecnomics \cite{Martin2007}
 - **Overall, \cref{chapi,chapiv} provide novel tools to anchor eco-evolutionary dynamics in more realistic settings, and use consider such processes to understand resolve empirical patterns and provide predictions.**

 #### Advances in inference methods for the investigation of eco-evolutionary processes